adamgreenough/ava/docs/routing.md

 ## Redirects

 Need to move a page?
 Just add `redirect_from` to the file's frontmatter.
 Ava handles the 301 redirect for you.

+For more complex routing needs, check out the [Configuration guide](configuration.md).

 ```yaml
 ---